nhoizey/nicolas-hoizey.com/src/articles/2017/07/27/so-long-disqus-hello-webmentions/index.md

 So, I used [Pat Hawks](https://twitter.com/pathawks)'s [jekyll-disqus-comments](https://github.com/pathawks/jekyll-disqus-comments) plugin to get a copy of all comments into [YAML data files](https://github.com/nhoizey/nicolas-hoizey.com/tree/master/_comments).

 I had to clean them a lot, mostly manually, because they were an HTML mess.
-Maybe not only because of Disqus, but also because they had already been [migrated from SPIP](/about/the-website.html#avec-jekyll-le-statique-cest-fantastique){: hreflang="fr"} before.
+Maybe not only because of Disqus, but also because they had already been [migrated from SPIP](/about/the-website.html#with-eleventy-static-is-fantastic) before.

 The comments are shown below posts has before[^comments], but they are now static, using [a Jekyll template](https://github.com/nhoizey/nicolas-hoizey.com/blob/master/_includes/comments.html), without Disqus being involved anymore.